AfriGen-D/chiptimptation-vcf-liftover/docs/docs/index.md

-# chiptimptation-vcf-liftover Documentation ​
+# chiptimputation-vcf-liftover Documentation ​

-Comprehensive documentation for the chiptimptation-vcf-liftover pipeline - your complete reference for understanding, configuring, and troubleshooting VCF liftover analyses.
+Comprehensive documentation for the chiptimputation-vcf-liftover pipeline - your complete reference for understanding, configuring, and troubleshooting VCF liftover analyses.

 ## Overview ​

-chiptimptation-vcf-liftover is a Nextflow pipeline that converts genomic coordinates between reference genome builds (hg19 to hg38) using CrossMap.
+chiptimputation-vcf-liftover is a Nextflow pipeline that converts genomic coordinates between reference genome builds (hg19 to hg38) using CrossMap.
 This documentation provides detailed information about every aspect of the pipeline usage.

 ## Documentation Sections ​